 A number of fans contend that no one with Snape’s nasty disposition can have gotten that way except by being raised in an abusive household.
 At least an emotionally and verbally abusive one.

-And to be sure, we did get a few more glimpses of Snape’s youth and childhood by the end of HBP, and none of them were pleasant.
+And to be sure, we did get a few more glimpses of Snape’s youth and childhood by we reached the end of HBP, and none of them were pleasant.
 But there was nothing else in any of them to suggest an abusive father.
 Or, indeed, any kind of a father.

 And given that the only other glimpse we’d been given of Eileen, (plain and sullen and cross even when being written up in the newspaper as the Captain of the gobstones team) there was at least some circumstantial support for the suggestion that the unhappy household that produced Snape was in fact the Prince household.
 Even if the only Prince left in that household by then was Eileen.